OSGeo/OSGeoLive-doc/en/quickstart/gvsig_quickstart.rst

 a minute to startup.

 #.
 By default gvSIG opens with an empty project file with the 'View' document
    type selected.
+On the other hand, the gvSIG installation on the OSGeo Live starts with a default project.
+Click on the :guilabel:`New Project` button or go to :menuselection:`File --> New Project`.

 #.
-Click on the [New] button to create a view.
+Click on the :guilabel:`New` button to create a view.

 .. image:: ../../images/screenshots/1024x768/gvsig_qs_001.png
    :scale: 55